-Chivalry and entrenched societal expectations and gender norms insist that men should pay for dates.
-But, shouldn’t feminism change this traditional approach to modern dating?
+Chivalry and entrenched societal expectations and gender norms insist that a man should pay for dates.
+But shouldn’t feminism change this traditional approach to modern dating?

 Not necessarily.